openedx/openedx-learning/docs/decisions/0015-serving-static-assets.rst

 Key takeaways about how this data is stored:

 * Assets are associated and versioned with Components, where a Component is typically an XBlock.
 So you don't ask for "version 5 of /static/fig1.webp", you ask for "the /static/fig1.webp associated with version 5 of this block".
 * This initial MVP would be to serve assets for v2 content libraries, where all static assets are associated with a particular component XBlock.
 Later on, we'll want to allow courses to port their existing files and uploads into this system in a backwards compatible way.
-We will probably do this by creating a non-XBlock, filesystem Component type that can treat the entire course as a Component.
+We will probably do this by creating a non-XBlock, filesystem Component type that can treat the entire course's uploads as a Component.
 The specifics for how that is modeled on the backend are out of scope for this ADR, but this general approach is meant to work for both use cases.
 * The actual raw asset data is stored in django-storages using its hash value as the file name.
 This makes it cheap to make many references to the same asset data under different names and versions, but it means that we cannot simply give direct links to the raw file data to the browser (see the next section for details).

 The Difficulty with Direct Links to Raw Data Files